certik/theoretical-physics/src/fluid-dynamics/euler.rst

     \partial_\mu(nu^\mu) = 0

-By doing the nonrelativistic limit, we get the following Euler equations:
+By doing the nonrelativistic limit (see :ref:`perfect-fluids` for a detailed derivation), we get the following Euler equations:

 .. math::